-If you are looking to insulate your new home, or re-insulate your current home, you’ve come to the right place.
+If you are looking to insulate your new home or re-insulate your current home, you’ve come to the right place.
 Here, we will answer the questions “What is insulation?” and “How does insulation work?”
-We’ll discuss in detail exactly what insulation is and how it works to protect your home and keep you comfortable all year round.
+We’ll discuss exactly what insulation is and how it works to protect your home and keep you comfortable all year round.

 Essentially, insulation is any material used to fill the spaces (including little gaps, crevices and hard-to-reach places behind walls, above ceilings, etc.) of your home to reduce heat flow by reflection and/or absorption.